Ghostofam/OLX_Scrapper/README.md

 - **Missing data**: The script handles exceptions for missing elements, but check the output CSV for "N/A" values that might indicate missing data.
 - **Encoding issues**: If special characters appear incorrectly in the CSV, ensure proper UTF-8 encoding.

+### Database Issues
+- **Database locked errors**: Ensure no other process is accessing the database file when running the script.
+- **Table does not exist errors**: Make sure the database tables are properly created before running the script.
+- **Unique constraint failures**: The Link table has a unique constraint on the link_url column, so duplicate links will be ignored.

 ## Future Improvements

 Potential enhancements for the project: